ScaCap/action-surefire-report/README.md

 # GitHub Action: Process maven surefire reports

-This action processes maven surefire or failsafe XML reports on pull requests and shows the result as PR check with annotations.
+This action processes maven surefire or failsafe XML reports on pull requests and shows the result as a PR check with summary and annotations.

 ![Screenshot](./screenshot.png)